ROMthesheep/chirimoya/README.md

   <h2 align="center">Presentation software based on Angular</h2>
 </p>

+I've added some quality of life upgrades to fit my needs:
+* Sass package updated to 5.0 to work with python 3.x
+* Mouse control added: left click to show next slide, right to show previous slide
+* Cursor hidden
+* Text and item selection disabled
+* Control arrrows were deleted, now are redundant
+* p5js pre-instaled with the package

 Chirimoya is a presentation made in Angular that you can use as a template to make your own presentation.
 Check out the <a target="_blank"  href="https://rawgit.com/LuisJoseSanchez/chirimoya/master/dist/chirimoya/index.html">live demo</a>.

 ## :clipboard: Requirements